JellyBlade/Retrograde/text/README.md

 		- `:if flagtrue [name of flag]`
 		- Only true if the given flag is true.
 			- Flags are global or per-file bools that allow for remembering player choices in branching dialogue.
+			- Per-file (local) flags take precedence over global flags if the same key exists in both.
 		- 	<details>
 			<summary><b>Example Usage:</b></summary>
 			<pre><code>